Sound Awake

-Sound Awake is the second studio album by the Australian rock band Karnivool, released in Australia on 5 June 2009.
+Sound Awake is the second studio album by the Australian progressive rock band Karnivool, released in Australia on 5 June 2009.
 At the J Awards of 2009, the album was nominated for Australian Album of the Year.

 At the 2010 West Australian Music Industry Awards, the album won Most Popular Album.

 Recording

 The album follows a four-year gap since their debut studio album Themata in 2005.

 Sound Awake was produced by Forrester Savell (The Butterfly Effect, Dallas Frasca) and recorded at Perth's Blackbird and Kingdom Studios over several months.
 It was later mixed at Melbourne's Sing Sing Studios and mastered by Tom Coyne (DJ Shadow, The Roots) at Sterling Sounds in New York City.

 Composition

 AllMusic wrote that "The core of alternative/nu metal that brought the group success on its debut album, Themata, still holds throughout the bulk of [Sound Awake], but there are little touches of something else."
 The songs on Sound Awake are longer than those on Themata, and more in common stylistically with progressive rock than any of the band's previous work.
 In an interview, bassist Jon Stockman describes the differences between Sound Awake and the band's previous album, Themata:

 The main difference would be that the bulk of Themata was written by Drew and arranged by a few of us whereas both the writing and arranging for Sound Awake was much more of a collaborative effort from everyone.
 In addition to that, a lot of Themata was written straight to a recording session before ever being played as a band, whereas we pretty much wrote most of the Sound Awake in a jam-room environment.